grimmer0125/embedded-pydicom-react-viewer/README.md

 Download DICOM files from [DICOM sample file sites](#dicom-sample-file-sites)

+## Features

+- view DICOM files & show some basic info.
+- window center & width mode
+- multiple frame
+- coronal & sagittal views & judge if current is AxialView or not
+- scale (resize to viewer size)
+- ...

+more complete list is on https://github.com/grimmer0125/dicom-web-viewer/wiki and (0028,3000) Modality LUT Sequence present DICOM & PALETTE COLOR are already supported in this project.

 ## Motivation

 Besides it is an interesting thing to use Python in browser, using Python DICOM parser has some advantages.